PierrePriou/PanArctic_DSL/PanArctic_DSL_remote_sensing.md

 on the same grid as the acoustic data.
 I tried two different grids; the WGS84 projection (EPSG:4326) with grid cells of 2°lon \* 1°lat, and the EASE-Grid 2.0 North (EPSG:6931) which is the default grid for sea-ice data.
-For each cell I calculated the mean ice concentration, open water and sea ice duration.
+For each cell I calculated the mean ice concentration, open water, sea ice duration, day of ice breakup, and week of ice breakup.
+The ice breakup day is defined as the first day of the year when sea ice concentration fell below 50 %.
+Similarly, ice breakup week is the first week of the year when sea ice concentration fell below 50 %.

 ### EPSG:6931 - EASE-Grid 2.0 North (Lambert’s equal-area, azimuthal)